ObviouslyLuuk/evoman_framework/README.md

 - tried crossover like described in the multi_evolution baseline paper, and also an ensemble crossover method, but didn't improve
 - implemented adaptive decaying mutation noise based on average fitness of the population
 - experimented with evaluating each individual on multiple enemy positions, this improves randomini performance obviously

+Task II enemies:
+- enemy 1: not essential because it only learns to jump and shoot
+- enemy 2: not essential because it's the easiest
+- enemy 3: maybe, it learns to dodge bullets
+- enemy 4: maybe, it learns to dodge the enemy at all times
+- enemy 5: not essential because it's the easiest
+- enemy 6: maybe, it learns to dodge the enemy mostly, but weird movement
+- enemy 7: maybe, only enemy with different physics and ceiling spikes
+- enemy 8: not essential because it's very easy